-Wizard Prompt Description Value Name The name for the actual des- tination object (8 character limit).
-NoteThis name is case-sensitive.
-Server The InfoPrint Manager server that controls this actual destination.
-Model The printer model, for exam- ple InfoPrint2090.
+Wizard Prompt Description Value Name The name for the actual desti- nation object (8 character limit).
+This name is case-sensitive.
+Server The Infoprint Manager serv- er that controls this actual destination.
+Model The printer model, for example Infoprint2090.
 TCP/IP address The dotted-decimal IP address used to access this printer.
 TCP/IP port The port used by the printer for communication.
 (Typical- ly, port 5001 is used.)
-Logical destination The logical destination that directs jobs to this actual des- tination.
-Default Other: NoteThis name is case-sensitive.
+Logical destination The logical destination that Default directs jobs to this actual des- tination.
+Other: NoteThis name is case-sensitive.
 Logical destination's server The server that contains the logical destination.
 NoteThis name is case-sensitive.
 Queue The queue for the target printer (actual destination).
 Default Other: NoteThis name is case-sensitive.

-Complete the following work sheet:

-- 2 On the menu bar, select [Printer] -> [Create] -> [PSF] -> [TCP/IP] to start the Create Printer Wizard. - Provide the worksheet information to the wizard.
-For assistance, refer to the InfoPrint Manager Administration GUI online help. - 4 If you did not enable the printer with the Create Printer Wizard, use the InfoPrint Manager Administration GUI to enable it.
+2 On the menu bar, select Printer-> Create-> PSF- TCP/IP to start the Create Printer Wizard.

+Provide the worksheet information to the wizard.
+For assistance, refer to the Infoprint Manager Administration GUI online help.

+If you did not enable the printer with the Create Printer Wizard, use the Infoprint Manager Administration GUI to enable it.